 4. Decoration: Once both the cake as well as the remaining cream cheese mousse are set in the fridge, carefully remove the mousse ring and acetate cake collar from the cake and pipe decoration on top.
 I am using a French star nozzle tip.
 Decorate with red velvet crumbs according to your taste

-The Mousse cake ring (adjustable in size) can be replaced with spring form however mousse ring is adjustable in size therefore can be used for many different kind of cakes.
+The Mousse cake ring (adjustable in size) can be replaced with spring form however mousse ring is adjustable in size and therefore can be used for many different kinds of cakes.

 Acetate cake collar is an inexpensive baker hack you can purchase from Amazon and just makes all the difference!
 Once the mousse ring is set, place Acetate cake collar inside the ring and start building the cake up from bottom to top as stated in the recipe, it will encourage the side of the cake to look very neat.

-Check my friend's post in here for some ideas!
+Check my friend's post here for some Valentine´s Day decoration ideas!
 She has the best taste ever!